Call to order: 01352 757777

 Wheat Bran for Late-Gestation and Lactating Mares

-The final trimester of pregnancy and the early months of lactation represent the most nutritionally demanding phases of a mare’s reproductive cycle.
+The final trimester of pregnancy and early lactation represent the most nutritionally demanding phases of a mare’s reproductive cycle.
+During the last trimester, approximately 60–70% of fetal growth occurs, with rapid skeletal mineralisation of the developing foal [1].

 An added aspect to consider is how balanced the complete feeds are for horses.
 Without exception, the feed companies appear not to have awareness of the high calcium content of many horses’ forage and bucket feed here in the UK.
 They routinely add calcium as a supplement to their formulas, seeming to follow only the information that horses need more calcium than phosphorus.
 Whilst this is true, not paying attention to the patterns of mineral levels means that their feeds are not balanced, or rather, they are only balanced to themselves.
 This is not only true for stud mixes but also for adult horse compound feeds.